Stability issues distinguish 3 metro school systems

 ATLANTA — As much tumult as there is in the Atlanta school system now - with the forced departure of its superintendent – some in DeKalb county say it’s even worse there.
 That school system is also losing its superintendent and will search for another for its eighth superintendent in twenty years.

 Go to DeKalb County schools, and you’ll hear complaints about instability.
 It's a system that lost its accreditation in 2012 and got it back four long years later.
-DeKalb has seen superintendents come and go like amusement park workers – eight of them in the last twenty years .
+DeKalb has seen superintendents come and go – eight of them in the last twenty years.

 It’s not so amusing to Joel Edwards.